-Subject to FAR 52.219-28, Post-Award Small Business Program Re-Representation; the Contractor shall re-represent its size and socio-economic status upon the occurrence of any of the following:
+Subject to FAR 52.219-28, Post-Award Small Business Program Re-Representation, if a Contractor represented that it was a small business concern prior to award; the Contractor shall re-represent its size status upon the occurrence of any of the following:

 - 1. Within 30 days after execution of a novation agreement - 2.
 Within 30 days after a merger or acquisition that does not require a novation, and - 3.
-Within 60 to 120 days prior to the end of the fifth year and prior to exercising Option I
+Within 60 to 120 days prior to the end of the fifth year of the contract; and - 4.
+Within 60 to 120 days prior to the date specified in the contract for exercising any option thereafter

-The Contractor shall re-represent its size status in accordance with the size standard in effect at the time of this rerepresentation that corresponds to the North American Industry Classification System (NAICS) code assigned to the Pool(s) that corresponds to the Contractor's respective OASIS SB Multiple Award Contract Number(s).
+The Contractor shall re-represent its size status in accordance with the size standard in effect at the time of this rerepresentation that corresponds to the North American Industry Classification System (NAICS) code assigned to the Pool(s) that corresponds to the Contractor's respective OASIS Multiple Award Contract Number(s).

 The Contractor shall make the re-representation by validating and updating all its representations in the Representations and Certifications section of the System for Award Management (SAM) and its other data in SAM, as necessary, to ensure that they reflect the Contractor's current status.
-The Contractor shall also notify the OASIS SB Contracting Officer in writing, within the timeframes specified above.
+The Contractor shall also notify the OASIS Contracting Officer in writing, within the timeframes specified above.